 This cozy, family-owned Italian restaurant is home to some of the best pasta in the city.
 Start with the creamy polenta before moving to the cacio e pepe, and end with the tiramisu, but honestly, there’s no wrong move in between.
 Can’t decide what to order?
 The $70, the five-course tasting menu is the best way to go — and a steal by Miami standards.
 And make sure to grab a seat on its patio dubbed “il Giardino” for a proper al fresco meal.

 Orilla Bar & Grill

 This South American fusion outpost on Miami Beach serves up favorites like spicy beef empanadas, crispy arancini, bucatini pasta, and a variety of steaks seared on the charcoal grill, all in a sexy tropical outdoor space.

 The one-Michelin star restaurant from Miami’s own Top Chef winner Jeremy Ford, Stubborn Seed is a cozy-yet-hip South of Fifth restaurant turning out some of the city’s most elevated cuisine.
-While there is a complete a la carte menu with dishes like cacio e pepe cheese puffs, pan-roasted truffle chicken, and shrimp and saffron gnocchi, the real highlight here is the tasting menu, where guests can try a bevy of classics and expertly presented seasonal dishes.
+While there is a complete a la carte menu with dishes like cacio e pepe cheese puffs, pan-roasted truffle chicken, and charred swordfish, the real highlight here is the tasting menu, where guests can try a bevy of classics and expertly presented seasonal dishes.